Automox Remote Tools with Splashtop – Full User Guide

 - Generate audit trail events for accountability and compliance

-- Supported operating systems for the Splashtop RMM App (administrator device): Windows and macOS.
+Lightweight client application, which is installed on managed devices. version: The device has agent version 2.4.33 or later installed. - Supported operating systems for the Splashtop RMM App (administrator device): Windows and macOS.

-- Supported OS for Streamer (remote device): Windows (10–11, Server 2012–2022) and macOS 13 (Ventura) or later.
+- Supported OS for Streamer (remote device): Windows (10–11, Server 2012–2022) and macOS 14 (Sonoma) or later.

-Note: Linux Streamer support is planned for a future release. - For allowlisting and firewall requirements, see Platform Firewall Allowlisting Rules.
+- For allowlisting and firewall requirements, see Platform Firewall Allowlisting Rules .

-How Remote Control Works
+How Remote Tools Work

 Two components are always involved in a session: